 Resort, the Orange County Convention Center, and Lockheed Martin

 and neighboring hotels with commercial chilled water

-In 2012 the company's net income decreased by 11% due to lower
+In 2014 the company's net revenues increased by 7% due to ab

 The company is investing in renewables to reduce carbon

 emissions.
 It has the largest array of solar panels in the US